donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/webdav.md

   ![](screenshots/cyberduck_login_hotp.png)

-4. Once you loggin to the WebDAV service, you will see a filesystem-like structure with four directories, each pertains to a centre (or organisational-unit in case of DCN) of the Donders Institute.
+4. Once you login to the WebDAV service, you will see a filesystem-like structure with four directories, each pertains to a centre (or organisational-unit in case of DCN) of the Donders Institute.
 You may click into a directory and consequently see sub-directories referring to the RDM collections belong to a centre/organisational-unit.
 Within the directory of a RDM collection, you will see the data content in terms of files and directories.

   ![](screenshots/cyberduck_file_browser.png)